Spring or Winter - Great Weather for Bird Watching

 Things to Bring Along:

-- • Carry sunscreen, water, bug repellant, a blanket, a hat and shovel with you at all times.
-Take a first aid kit, tool kit and spare tire in your car.
+- • Always carry sunscreen, water, bug repellant, a blanket, a hat and shovel.
+Bring along a first aid kit, small tool kit and spare tire in your car.

-• IMPORTANT: Do not enter private property without the owner’s permission.
-Follow all laws, rules and regulations governing the use of roads and public areas.
+• Do not enter private property without the owner’s permission.

-• New Mexico’s altitude is relatively high and until you acclimate, you may suffer from shortness of breath or tire easily.
+• New Mexico’s altitude is high and dry.
+You may experience shortness of breath or other symptoms of altitude acclimation.

-•Bears & Lions: Black bears and mountain lions are fairly common in many of the mountain ranges, however, it is unlikely that you will encounter them.
-If you do come in contact with them, do not run, stand upright, wave your arms in the air slowly and back away slowly.
-Do not attempt to touch or feed these animals.
+• Black bears and mountain lions are fairly common, however, it is unlikely that you will encounter them.
+If you do come in contact with them, use common sense.
+Suggestions: do not run, stand upright, wave your arms in the air slowly and back away slowly.
+It is not recommended you touch or feed any animals while birding.

-Here is a sampling of some of the more popular bird watching areas near New Mexico Cabin Rentals:
+Here is a sampling of some of the more popular bird watching areas near New Mexico Cabin Rentals at Double E Ranch:

 - Gila River Bird Habitat Area: The Gila River is New Mexico's last wild river.
 Excellent riparian birding may be found among the riparian woods and hillside scrub along the Gila River.
 The Bird Area is located north of Silver City on US 180, near Cliff, on the Bill Evans Lake Road.
 Follow the paved road past the Lake turning and continue onto the dirt section 1.5 miles.
 New Mexico is a major migration route and winter range for sandhill cranes.
 The greater sandhill crane (G. c. tabida), largest of the subspecies, nests in the Rocky Mountain region (RMP).
 They winter along the Middle Rio Grande Valley from Albuquerque to Bosque del Apache NationalWildlife Refuge (NWR) and in the riparian area along the Gila River in southwest New Mexico near the villages of Gila and Cliff.